 Mesh Medical Device News Desk, November 19, 2018 ~ Suzanne M. Emmett, from Lancaster Pennsylvania is getting ready for the trial that will determine her future.

 Suzanne is in her 60s and is married to Michael.
-Their defective product case is filed in the Philadelphia Court of Common Pleas before Judge Arnold New [No.1307-014975] and involves some names familiar to readers of Mesh News Desk.
+Their defective product case is filed in the Philadelphia Court of Common Pleas before Judge Kenneth J. Powell [No.1307-014975] and involves some names familiar to readers of Mesh News Desk.

 The defendant is Ethicon Women’s Health and Urology along with Secant Medical, Prodesco, Johnson & Johnson, Gynecare.
 Ethicon is the medical device division of Johnson & Johnson.